A Perfect Murder: Plot

-Steven hides the door key from Emily's keyring outside the service entrance to their lavish Manhattan co-op apartment.
-David is to use the key, kill her, and make it look like a robbery.
-At his card game, Steven takes a break and uses his cellphone to make a call to an automated bank system, adding to his alibi, while using a second phone to call Emily.
+Steven takes Emily's housekey and hides it outside the service entrance to their lavish Manhattan co-op apartment.
+David is to use the key to enter the apartment, kill her, and make it look like a robbery gone bad.
+At his weekly card game, Steven takes a break and uses his cellphone to make a call to an automated bank system, confirming his alibi, while using a second phone to call Emily.
 Emily answers in the kitchen and is attacked by a masked assailant, but stabs him in the neck with a meat thermometer.

-Steven returns expecting Emily to be dead, but finds the assailant's body.
-He takes the key from the body and puts it back on Emily's keychain.
-Police arrive, led by Detective Karaman.
-They remove the assailant's mask and Karaman notices that Steven is surprisedthe body is not David's.
-Outside, David watches the body being removed from the building in a black bag and assumes it to be Emily.
+Steven returns, but finds the assailant's body.
+He takes the key from the body, puts it back on Emily's keychain, damages the service entrance door, and plants a screwdriver on the assailant.
+The NYPD arrives, led by Detective Moe Karaman.
+They remove the assailant's mask, but the body is not David's.